 - AF flight from Paris to Washington.
 Flight attendants at rest (July 2009).

-- AirFrance A380 in the business-class
+- AirFrance A380 in the first-class

 cabin on the second floor, during the flight from Washington to Paris